Smith Variant Brim 2013 - 2011 Review by The Good Ride

 2. When you open up the vents there is no real barrier between the vent and your head.
 This means if you take a digger and smack your head into the snow it will get stuck in the vents and it’s rather hard to get out.
 Some companies but a metal mesh across the top so if you do take a digger then you can brush it off and nothing will get inside.

 A review from a former rider.

-For the Variant Brim it is hands down the best helmet that I have every used.
+For the Variant Brim, it is hands down the best helmet that I have ever used.
 One big thing to note here, this is not just snow helmets this is also for biking, kayaking and rafting as well so that is a pretty big deal in my book.
-Some of the features that make this helmet so great is its’ versatility.
-It can be your all weather helmet, with the ability to shed that earmuffs and open all the top vents it can go anywhere and accommodate almost any weather condition.
-I have used while hiking in the backcountry and with the vents and earmuffs taken off it is totally combatable and breathes like a champ.
+Some of the features that make this helmet so great are its’ versatility.
+It can be your all-weather helmet, with the ability to shed those earmuffs and open all the top vents it can go anywhere and accommodate almost any weather condition.
+I have used while hiking in the backcountry and with the vents and earmuffs taken off it is totally compatible and breathes like a champ.
 It is also great for those hot spring days as well.
 Most helmets you sacrifice one or the other, either coolness or warmness, but not the Variant.
 I have used this on some super cold days in Utah, with the snow dumping and the wind howling.

-The Variant Brim fit most goggles perfectly, except a few ones that are a little to crazy styled.
-The brim seems like a gimmick at first but it actually end up being pretty useful when going into the sun, or when the snow is flying, ti keeps your goggles clear and dry.
+The Variant Brim fit most goggles perfectly, except a few ones that are a little too crazy styled.
+The brim seems like a gimmick at first but it actually ends up being pretty useful when going into the sun, or when the snow is flying, it keeps your goggles clear and dry.
 What else can I say about this, ooh it well made!
 I have taken a couple of big diggers with this and not a single problem has surfaced.
-So all I can say is, if you are in the market for new helmet this is the one for you.
+So all I can say is, if you are in the market for a new helmet this is the one for you.